Don’t abbreviate the word million. Spell it out.

 Abbreviation for Million

-Many readers have no idea if the writer means $1,000 or $1 million.
-That’s a huge difference ($999,000 to be exact).
+When they see $1M, many readers have no idea if the writer means $1,000 or $1 million.
+That’s a considerable difference ($999,000, to be exact).

 If you’re talking millions, use the word — $1 million.

-use $1MM, not “M.” Again, it’s understood that “MM” means million.
-Nope, see the comments below.
-“MM” won’t work in the UK.
+If you’re working on your resume and are desperate for space, use $1MM.
+It’s understood that “MM” means million.
+But no, wrong!
+See the comments below.
+“MM” won’t work for UK readers.
 It can mean “billion” there.

 Abbreviation for Thousand